 In general, the purpose of the summarization task is to condense many reviews to a summary with the expectation that the content of the summary is consistent with the original reviews.
-For the unsupervised evaluation, we introduce the metric of a word overlap (WO) score [11] that uses the ROUGE-1 score between the summary and each review and then averages these scores.
+For the unsupervised evaluation, we introduce the metric of a word overlap (WO) score [11] which uses the ROUGE-1 score between the summary and each review and then averages these scores.
 Eric Chu et al. [11] validate that WO is a reasonable metric for guiding model development in unsupervised scenarios.
 They also validate that WO is correlated with ROUGE-1 and ROUGE-L, with statistically significant pearson coefficients of 0.797 and 0.728, respectively.
-This is calculated by Equation (15), where |R| is the number of product reviews, r_j is the jth review of the product, and y is the generated review summary.
+This is calculated by Eq.
+15.

+where |R| is the number of product reviews. $r_j$ is the j-th review of the product and y is the generated review summary.